Arman1263/Arman1263/README.md

 ## 👨‍💻 About Me

 ```
-     A data guy with a creative twist 🎨
+     A productive guy with a creative twist 🎨

-     • 🔭 Currently building tools using Generative AI & LLMs
+     • 🔭 Currently building tools AI powered applications with Python
-     • 🌱 Learning full-stack app dev for AI-powered tools
+     • 🌱 Learning AI tech stack and automation
-     • 🤖 Interested in ML, LangChain, Streamlit, and automation
+     • 🤖 Interested in LLM's, Gen AI and Agentic AI
-     • 🏏 Off-screen: cricket, volleyball, mobile gaming & sketching
+     • 🏏 Off-screen: Workout, Reading and Journaling
 ```